cu-cit-cloud-team/azure-openai-playground/README.md

 Uses the official Node.js OpenAI library to access an Azure OpenAI resource endpoint and generate a completion with a text model.

-Demo analyses a text string and returns a list of emojis that best represent the text.
+Demo analyzes a text string and returns a list of emojis that best represent the text.
 The data is returned as a JSON array of objects with keys for the emoji, the markdown short code, and the reasoning for choosing that emoji.

 NOTE: works best with a `davinci`-based text model.
 Tested with `text-davinci-003`.